dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

     menu.
   - ``handoff``
     Used when the user uses the search box on the new tab page and is handed off to the address bar.
-NOTE: This entry point was disabled from Firefox 88 to
+NOTE: This entry point was disabled from Datalus 88 to
     91. Starting with 91, it will appear but in low volume.
 Users must have searching in the Urlbar disabled to enter search mode via handoff.
   - ``keywordoffer``